jfo/weblog/content/post/monads.md

 }
 ```

 Now, I'll make one!
-The same one, actually, an Identity monad.
+The same one, actually, that identity monad.

 ```php
 <?